 Lesson 2 Plan: Describe your plan for achieving your learning goals.
 The lesson plan should include the following sections: Analysis of pre-assessment data; Plan for differentiation; Plan to motivate learning and engage attentiveness; Description of activities to achieve learning goals; and Description of materials needed to implement lesson plan.
-You may insert your lesson plan 2 responses in the provided prompts below or attach as a separate document in Appendix B.
+You may insert your lesson plan 2 responses in the provided prompts below or attach as a separate document in Appendix B. If you choose to attach a separate document, make sure that it still addresses all five sections below.

 Analysis of Pre-Assessment Data: Discuss what students already know and can do regarding your goals before you began your lesson.
 Pre-assessments may include your PLS instructor’s descriptions of past assessments and activities and/or your own observations from previous class activities or student work samples.